IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    assigned to a user group.
 A user's group membership may change as aspects of the user change.
-For example, if the user group membership is determined solely by the source IP address, then a given user's group ID will change when the user moves to a new IP address that falls outside of the range of addresses of the previous user group.
+For example, if the user group membership is determined solely by the source IP address, then a given user's group ID will change when the user is assigned a new IP address that falls outside of the range of addresses of the previous user group.